 The VciVgmn network, described in Figure 2.b, is modeled as a cross-bar, and conflicts can only happen at the output ports.
 It is possible to specify a specific latency for each input/output couple.
-As in most physical interconnects, the general arbitration policy is round-robin.
+As in most physical interconnects, the general arbitration policy for each output port is round-robin.